 - (a) The name of the development and the notation "final plan."
-(12779 §10 7/15/87) - (b) Name and address of the record owner of the tract, and the name, address, registration number and seal of the registered professional pursuant to Section 1375.01 (b) who prepared the plan.
-All Final Utility Plans must be prepared by a registered professional engineer unless this requirement is waived by the City Engineer for minor extensions.
+(12779 §10 7/15/87) - (b) Name and address of the record owner of the tract, and the name, address, registration number and seal of the registered professional pursuant to Section 350-34.C who prepared the plan.
+All final utility plans must be prepared by a registered professional engineer unless this requirement is waived by the City Engineer for minor extensions.
 (12779 §10 7/15/87) - (c) North point, graphic scale, written scale, and date; including month, date, and year that the original drawing was completed, and the month, date, and year that the original drawing was revised, for each revision.
 (12779 §10 7/15/87) - (d) The name of the municipality, the ward, and the tax map sheet, block, and lot number corresponding to the development.
 (12779 § 10 7/15/87) - (e) The total acreage, street acreage, residential lot acreage, acreage in other uses, lineal feet of streets, number of lots, number of dwelling units, and average lot size (residential acreage divided by the number of lots).
 (12779 §1 07/15/87) - (f) The recorded Deed Volume and Page Number or Docket ID Number and Lehigh County parcel number of the land to be subdivided.
 (12779 §10 7/15/87) - (2) Location Map.
-A location map must be placed on the final plan, for the purpose of locating the property being developed, differentiated by tone or pattern and drawn at a scale large enough to show the development's relationship to existing community facilities and features such as traffic arteries, schools, recreation areas, shopping areas, and industrial areas.
-(12779 §1 0 7/15/87)
+A location map must be placed on the final plan, for the purpose of locating the property being developed, differentiated by tone or pattern and drawn at a scale large enough to show the development's relationship to existing community facilities and features